 Meet the 15th National Conference on Hydrocephalus Program Planning Committee!

-The Hydrocephalus Association (HA) is pleased to announce some of the brightest minds in the field who are generously offering their time, expertise and talent in planning the 15th National Conference on Hydrocephalus held June 28-30, 2018 in Orange County, CA at the Irvine Marriott.
+The Hydrocephalus Association (HA) is pleased to announce some of the brightest minds in the field who are generously offering their time, expertise and talent in planning the 15th National Conference on Hydrocephalus held June 28-30, 2018 in Orange County, CA at the Renaissance Newport Beach Hotel.

 Each conference is planned with the guidance and input of our Medical Co-Chairs, Local Co-Hosts and HA volunteers.
 Working with HA staff, our program planning committee develop the agenda, brainstorm new conference sessions based on the support inquiries we receive throughout the year, identify world-renowned experts and scientists to educate and update our community on the latest treatment methods and advances in hydrocephalus research.
 We are honored to have enlisted such a robust program planning committee.